 Why Do Young Drivers Have More Accidents?

-- Drinking and Driving: Another common problem with risk-taking behavior is that teenagers and younger drivers sometimes consume alcoholic beverages or take drugs prior to driving.
+- Drinking and Driving: Another common problem with risk-taking behavior is that teenagers and younger drivers sometimes consume alcoholic beverages or take drugs before driving.
 Drunk driving remains a serious issue in this country despite the campaigns against it.
-By consuming alcohol prior to driving, people's judgment of the situation is impaired.
-This leads to slower reflexes and poor decision making that can lead to catastrophic personal injuries in accidents.
+By consuming alcohol before driving, people's judgment of the situation is impaired.
+This leads to slower reflexes and poor decision-making that can lead to catastrophic personal injuries in accidents.

-- Lack of Experience: Finally, younger drivers simply do not have the same experience with driving that their older counterparts may have.
+- Lack of Experience: Younger drivers simply do not have the same experience with driving that their older counterparts may have.
 This experience places older drivers in countless situations behind the wheel, giving them the experience to react quickly to changing circumstances, allowing them to avoid an accident.
-Younger drivers do not have this experience, which could make the difference between taking proper evasive action and being involved in an accident.
+Younger drivers do not have this experience, which could differentiate between taking proper evasive action and being involved in an accident.

-There are a number of ways that parents and guardians can increase the amount of control that they have over their young driver that could limit the chances that they are involved in an accident.
+There are several ways that parents and guardians can increase control over their young drivers that could limit the chances that they are involved in an accident.
 These include:

 - Set a Curfew: Many risky activities occur after the sun has set.
 Therefore, it can be helpful to set a curfew with the younger driver and ensure that they are home at a specified time.

-- Defensive Driving Classes: While driver's ed is important, defensive driving classes can provide younger drivers with some increased experience when it comes to reacting to changing road conditions.
+- Defensive Driving Classes: While driver's ed is important, defensive driving classes can provide younger drivers with increased experience when reacting to changing road conditions.
 This gives them the tools necessary to take evasive action in the face of an impending accident.

-- Speed Monitors on the Phone: If parents know that their teenager is going to be driving, they could install software on the phone that makes it lock when the phone is traveling in excess of a certain speed.
+- Speed Monitors on the Phone: If parents know that their teenager will be driving, they could install software that makes it lock when the phone is traveling more than a certain speed.
 This could make it harder for their teenager to text while driving.

 - Cap the Number of Passengers: A loud car can be distracting for the driver.
 Limit the number of people that the young driver can have in the car at once.
 This will make it easier to focus on the road.

 While limiting the chances that an accident occurs is important, it is always best to be prepared when it does happen.
 When an accident occurs, it deserves to be investigated and handled in a complete and just manner.
-An experienced Sacramento personal injury attorney can provide assistance by:
+Some of the ways an experienced Sacramento personal injury attorney can help include:

 - Investigate the Accident Completely: Sometimes, the accident hasn't been investigated to the fullest extent possible.
 An attorney understands how to look at an accident from every angle, often uncovering details that may have been missed on the first pass.
 This could unveil information that would have been shielded otherwise.